willhshwang/COS568-DistLM-SP25/README.md

 ## Part 2: Distributed Data Parallel Training

-Next, you will modify the script used in Part 1 to enable distributed data parallel training.
+Next, you will modify the script used in Part 1 to enable distributed data-parallel training.
 There are primarily two ways distributed training is performed: i) Data Parallel, ii) Model Parallel.
 In the case of Data parallel, each of the participating workers trains the same network, but on different data points from the dataset.
 After each iteration (forward and backward pass), the workers average their local gradients to come up with a single update.
 In model parallel training, the model is partitioned among a number of workers.
 Each worker performs training on part of the model and sends its output to the worker which has the next partition during the forward pass and vice-versa in the backward pass.
 Model parallel is usually used when the size of the network is very large and doesn’t fit on a single worker.
 In this assignment, we solely focus on Data Parallel Training.
 For more information about parallelism in ML, see the FAQs.
 For data parallel training, you will need to partition the data among other nodes.
 Look at the FAQs to find details on how to partition the data.

 To understand more about the communication primitives in ML, please refer to these two articles: [PyTorch documentation](https://pytorch.org/tutorials/intermediate/dist_tuto.html#collective-communication), [NCCL documentation](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html).
 We will be using `gather`, `scatter`, and `all_reduce` in this assignment.